joeshull/what_the_fish_betta/README.md

 ## Image Acquisition

-In order to create my equally valances
+In order to create my equally balanced classes I wrote an <a href="">image scraping script</a> that leverages the <a href="">Google Images Download</a> tool built by hardikvasa.

-Downloaded ~1000 images for "fish"  and 1000 images of "non-fish" queried from 200 ImageNet categories
+The Fish Class: Query Google Images for "fish" and download 1000 of the top results.
+Easy-peasy.
+	'code here'

+The Non-Fish class: Query approx. <a href="https://planspace.org/20170430-sampling_imagenet/">200 "non-fish"</a> categories ranked according to the ImageNet database.

+	'code here'

+Once downloaded, I manually screened the folders to make sure the classes were accurately labeled and there were no fish images in the "non-fish" set and vice versa.

-Fish 						| Fish Eater (Non-fish) :-------------------------:|:-------------------------:
+Fish 						| Non-Fish (fish eater) :-------------------------:|:-------------------------:
 <img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/ex_fish.jpg" width="600px" height="300px"></img>	|	<img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/ex_bear.jpg" width="600px" height="400px"></img>

 ## Image Processing

-The images I downloaded started as RGB images in either JPEG or PNG form.
+In general, the images arrived as an RGB image in JPG or PNG format.

+Numerically speaking, RGB images are 3D matrices with shape:
+*Width: columns|
+Height: rows|
+Depth:  3*

+The Height and Width give you the number of pixels in each dimension.
+More pixels in each dimension results in a larger picture and higher resolution (pixels per inch) when scale is held constant.

+The Depth is the color brightness values for each color: Red, Green, Blue.
+The values can take any value from 0 to 255, and their combinations result in over 16-million colors.

 	Here's an example of an RGB Photo zoomed in to the pixel level